DanisHack/insight-data-engineering-coding-challenge/README.md

 - windowing by processing time,
 - and windowing by event time.

-Also apache storm can be used quite efficiently to process tweets in real time.
+Also tools like apache storm can be used quite efficiently to apply different algorithms, for processing tweets in real time.

 ###### Additional: Load Test
 There is a seperate folder for load test which was performed on this program.
 Program was tested with 2 GB data as well but due to size constraints could not be uploaded.